svalcken/fritzbox_exporter/README.md

 The goal of the fork is:
   - allow passing of username / password using evironment variable - done
   - use https instead of http for communitcation with fritz.box - done
-  - move config of metrics to be exported to config file rather then code
+  - move config of metrics to be exported to config file rather then code - done
-  - add config for additional metrics to collect (especially from TR-064 API)
+  - add config for additional metrics to collect (especially from TR-064 API) - done
   - create a grafana dashboard consing the additional metrics